hmirh/Mask-R-CNN/README.md

 Follow installation procedure of the github repository

-## For running the Mask R-CNN for you dataset you can run and modify the Mask-RCNN.ipynb
+## For running the Mask R-CNN for your dataset, you can run and modify the Mask-RCNN.ipynb